-Mark Garrison is a reporter and substitute host for Marketplace.
+Mark Garrison is a former reporter and substitute host for Marketplace.

 His previous public radio experience includes newscasting for NPR, The Takeaway and WNYC.
 He also reported from Germany for international broadcaster Deutsche Welle.
 Mark’s career spans TV, radio, online and print media, including national and international travel to cover breaking news on elections, trials and natural disasters.
 Among his previous employers are NBC, ABC and CNN.
 At CNN, he was senior editorial producer for Anderson Cooper 360°, part of the team that won Peabody, Emmy and duPont awards.